On the $\epsilon$-Free Inference Complexity of Absorbing Discrete Diffusion: Introduction

-\item By leveraging the property that tokens cannot be unmasked multiple times, \ourmethod\ significantly accelerates convergence on the discrete space \(\{1,2,\dots,\idxK\}^d\).
-Specifically, to reach \(\epsilon\)-TV convergence, \ourmethod\ uses an expected number of discrete score calls on the order of
+\item By exploiting the fact that tokens cannot be denoised multiple times, \ourmethod\ substantially speeds convergence on the discrete space \(\{1,2,\dots,\idxK\}^d\).
+Specifically, to achieve \(\epsilon\)-TV convergence, \ourmethod\ requires an expected number of discrete score calls upper bounded by

-Compared to uniformization-based sampler in uniform discrete diffusion~\citep{huang2025almost,liang2025absorb}, this result improves upon the \(O\bigl(\ln(1/\epsilon)\bigr)\) rate and surpasses the linear convergence limitation.
-Moreover, the dependence on both vocabulary size \(K\) and dimension \(d\) aligns with state-of-the-art performance ~\citep{zhang2024convergence}. \end{itemize}
+Compared to uniformization-based sampling in uniform discrete diffusion~\citep{huang2025almost,liang2025absorb}, this result not only improves upon the \(\mathcal{O}\bigl(\ln(1/\epsilon)\bigr)\) rate but also surpasses linear convergence constraints.
+Moreover, its dependence on vocabulary size \(K\) and dimension \(d\) aligns with state-of-the-art performance~\citep{zhang2024convergence}.

+\item Extending our analysis beyond time-dependent parameterizations, we investigate the application of \ourmethod\ to time-invariant settings~\citep{ou2024your,zheng2024masked}.
+In this context, we demonstrate that coupling \ourmethod\ with a lazy update strategy guarantees \(\epsilon\)-TV convergence using only \(\mathcal{O}(d)\) discrete score evaluations.
+Furthermore, this extension provides a theoretical justification for the use of random denoising orders in modern diffusion language models.